 Jordan Page of “Fun Cheap or Free” Shares 7 Secrets to Budgeting and Planning

 Budgeting: There’s a good chance that word makes you want to crawl into a hole and forget you ever heard it.
 Lucky for us, Jordan Page has completely revived the way we view budgeting after she stopped by The MomForce podcast to tackle every nitty gritty detail of financial planning.
-Nothing is quite as overwhelming to me as an empty spreadsheet with big numbers that I know aren't going anywhere, but Page breaks it down with 7 expert tips that’ll help you get your budget in order.
-Get out your pad and pencil, and make sure you take note of these money-saving tips (pro tip number 1: our Instagram Photo Book Series is a super affordable way to print your pics!).
+Nothing is quite as overwhelming as an empty spreadsheet with big numbers that I know aren't going anywhere, but Page breaks it down with 7 expert tips that’ll help you get your budget in order.
+Get out your pad and pencil, and be prepared to take some life-changing notes!

 You need to find the reason for why you have a budget.
 Go on a date with your spouse and talk about your life.
 What financial goals do you have?
 Where do you want to be in 20 or 30 years?
 Budgeting “just because” won't give you results.
 Choosing to do it because you can save up for the new car you want or so that you can redo the kitchen gives you purpose.
 GIve yourself a “why”.